dell/csm-docs/content/docs/deployment/csmoperator/drivers/_index.md

 ## Pre-requisites for installation of the CSI Drivers

-On Upstream Kubernetes clusters, ensure that to install
+On Upstream Kubernetes clusters, ensure that you install
 * VolumeSnapshot CRDs - Install v1 VolumeSnapshot CRDs
 * External Volume Snapshot Controller